 - Many new auto manufacturers trust them for shipping vehicles from the factory to the dealership

 Most likely, if you’re relocating, selling a vehicle, or sending a car to a family member a long distance away, you’ll be transporting it on an open auto carrier.
 It’s also a great choice if you consider your vehicle a daily driver, and it is regularly exposed to elements such as rain.
-Since these are the standard types of carriers, they are the most available.
+Since open car transport services are the standard type of auto carriers, they are the most available.
 Having numerous drivers at our disposable helps our scheduling process so that we can be accommodating to your needs.
 These carriers are also able to fit more vehicles on one load.
-This helps lower the cost of the transport, especially compared to enclosed carriers.
+This helps lower the cost of the car transport service, especially compared to enclosed auto transport carriers.

 Many automobile manufacturers like Ford or Kia use an open auto transport company to deliver their new vehicles.
 That’s because open auto carriers are safe and hold more vehicles in one load compared to an enclosed carrier.
 This usually gets them their new inventory quicker as well.